BACHELOR OF SCIENCE IN NURSING - FAQ

 7. When will I know if I’m accepted to start the BSN program?

 The Admissions Committee meets regularly to review completed applications.
-An interview with members of the faculty may be required.
 Applicants will be notified of their decision thereafter.
 The decision of the Admissions Committee is final.

 8. Is there an entrance exam for the BSN program?

-Yes, the Kaplan Nursing School Entrance Exam is required.
+Yes, the ATI TEAS (Test of Essential Academic skills) is required.
 While the Admissions Committee does not specify a benchmark, students should make every effort to attain as high a score as possible in order to strengthen their application for admission to the BSN program.
 Admission to the program is competitive.
-From July 1st, 2016, there will be a $35 fee to register for the Kaplan exam.

-10. Is there a study guide for the Kaplan Exam?
+9. Is there a study guide for the ATI TEAS?

 Yes.
-There are many resources available online or you may purchase a book if you prefer.
-Simply use a common search engine such as Google© and enter the terms “Kaplan Nursing School Entrance Exam.”
+There are many resources available from ATI.
+Simply use a common search engine such as Google© and enter the terms “ATI TEAS.”
 This exam is used as an assessment tool by many universities nationwide so you can be assured that there are a plethora of resources available to help you prepare.